(Ethiopian red pepper spice paste)

 - Water or red wine -- 1/4 cup

 - Heat a cast-iron skillet over medium flame.
-Add the whole spices and toast, stirring for about 2-3 minutes until they give off their aroma.
+Add the whole spices and toast, stirring for about 2 to 3 minutes until they give off their aroma.
 Do not burn.
 Remove from heat.

-- Over an open flame, lightly toast the New Mexico chilies, turning quickly from side to side until they soften and become flexible.
+- Over an open flame, use a pair of tongs tolightly toast the New Mexico chilies, turning quickly from side to side until they soften and become flexible.
 Do not burn.
 Remove the stems and seeds and roughly chop.

 - Put the spices and dried peppers into a spice or coffee grinder and grind to a powder.